Tayler Scott

-Tayler James Scott (born 1 June 1992) is a South African professional baseball pitcher who is a free agent.
+Tayler James Scott (born 1 June 1992) is a South African professional baseball pitcher for the Algodoneros de Unión Laguna of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Baltimore Orioles, San Diego Padres, Los Angeles Dodgers, Boston Red Sox, Oakland Athletics, Houston Astros, and Arizona Diamondbacks, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.
 He is the first South African baseball pitcher in MLB and NPB history.

 Career

 Scott was born and raised in Johannesburg, South Africa.
 He moved to the United States when he was 16 to attend high school and play baseball.
 After moving, he attended Notre Dame Prep High School in Scottsdale, Arizona.
 Scott initially committed to play college baseball at Arizona.

 Chicago Cubs

 Scott was drafted by the Chicago Cubs in the 5th round of the 2011 MLB draft.

 Scott played in the Cubs organization from 2011 through the 2015 season.
 During his time with them, he played for the AZL Cubs, Boise Hawks, Kane County Cougars, Daytona Cubs, Myrtle Beach Pelicans, and the Tennessee Smokies.
 He was released by the Cubs on 30 March 2016.